-The partnership will set an ambitious research programme to accelerate the development of zero tailpipe emission road transport in Europe with a system approach, it will develop a common vision and deliver a multi-stakeholders roadmap for a climate-neutral and clean road transport system.
-It will improve air quality, the mobility safety of people and of goods, hence ensure future European leadership in innovation, production and services.
-By paving the way to a climate-neutral road transport system, the partnership will make a key contribution to the success of the European Green Deal.
+The Partnership will set an ambitious research programme to accelerate the development of zero tailpipe emission road transport in Europe via a system approach.
+It will develop a common vision and deliver a multi-stakeholders roadmap for a climate-neutral and clean road transport system.
+This will improve air quality, the mobility safety of people and of goods, hence ensure future European leadership in innovation, production and services.
+By paving the way to a climate-neutral road transport system, the Partnership will make a key contribution to the success of the European Green Deal.